miloszmisiek/ci_p2_tictactoe/README.md

 - Player has **time limit** for his move equals to **15 seconds**.
 - Timer starts when Player press **START/RESTART** button and is reset after every turn.
 - After every win respective score counter is updated for Player or Computer.
+- To play again Player can press **RESTART** button.
+- If Player decides to reset the game, he can press **RESET**.
+This will reset the counter additionally.

 ## Game Arena
 ### Game Title